-In the opinion of the Directors':
+In the opinion of the Directors:

-- (a) The financial statements and notes of the Company are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's financial position as at 30 June 2023 and its performance for the year ended on that date; and - (ii) complying with Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and - (b) The financial statements and notes also comply with International Financial Reporting Standards as disclosed in Note 2(a); and - (c) Subject to the matters set out in Note 2, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (d) This declaration is made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 for the financial year ending 30 June 2023.
+- (a) The financial statements and notes of the Company are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's financial position as at 30 June 2024 and its performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - (b) The financial statements and notes also comply with International Financial Reporting Standards as disclosed in Note 2(a); - (c) The consolidated entity disclosure statement is true and correct; and - (d) Subject to the matters set out in Note 2, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.

+This declaration is made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 from the chief executive officer and the chief financial officer for the financial year ending 30 June 2024.